PeaceCorps/Volunteerism-Toolkit/_posts/2015-02-01-resources.md

 ### **International Volunteerism Organizations**

-*   [International Forum for Volunteering in Development - ](http://forum-ids.org/) - A global network of International Volunteer Co-operation Organisations (IVCO).
+*   [International Forum for Volunteering in Development](http://forum-ids.org/) - A global network of International Volunteer Co-operation Organisations (IVCO).
 Forum exists to share information, develop good practice and enhance co-operation across the international volunteering and development sectors.
-*   [International Association of the Volunteer Effort](http://www.iave.org/)([IAVE](http://www.iave.org/)) - A global network of volunteers, volunteer organisations, national representatives and volunteer centres, with members in over 70 countries, and in all world regions.
+*   [International Association of the Volunteer Effort (IAVE)](http://www.iave.org/) - A global network of volunteers, volunteer organisations, national representatives and volunteer centres, with members in over 70 countries, and in all world regions.
 *   International [HandsOnNetwork](http://www.handsonnetwork.org/actioncenters/newmembers) - Affiliates mobilize volunteers in millions of hours of service through partnerships with over 70,000 corporate, faith and nonprofit organizations.

 ### **International Sending Volunteer Organizations**